Balaji-Ramasubramanian/wikipedia_rest_client/README.md

 on_this_day_content = WikipediaRestClient.get_on_this_day
 #=> Returns 'on this day' contents of the current date
 on_that_day = WikipediaRestClient.get_on_this_day(<DATE>) #Date Should be in YYYY/MM/DD Format
+#=> Returns 'on this day' contents of the specified date
 ```

 **Example**